• About

 What is your perception of African tourism?

 African tourism has a long way to go.
 Though some countries are doing very well, they still need much work to promote their products within Africa.
 In contrast, some designed their tourism products for Europeans, not Africans.
-Last year, I asked somebody about tourism in his country, and the response was, “Tourism is expensive, and Africans can’t afford it.
+Last year, I asked somebody about tourism in his country, and the response was, “Tourism is expensive, and Africans can’t afford it.”
 Europeans are the ones who can afford it.”
 I wonder why they chose to make tourism expensive.
 So, I told the person they made it expensive because of the people they were targeting.
 For me, a lot of work needs to be done.
 Few countries have done it well, but they still need a lot of marketing within Africa.
 South Africa has taken the bull by the horns: they decided that the highest percentage of people coming to their country should be Africans.
 And they achieved it.
-The country reports that in 2019, and even post-Covid, 75 per cent of people entering South Africa were Africans.
+The country reports that in 2019, and even post-COVID, 75 per cent of people entering South Africa were Africans.
 That should be the same philosophy for every African country that has grown its tourism products.
 The target should be, “Let’s get more Africans coming in.”
 South Africa is a good example to other African countries.
 At least we should have learnt our lesson through Covid, and that’s the take for me.
-So far, in all the countries that came, you can see that they are very excited and resolved to start promoting their tourism in Africa.
+So far, in all the countries that have come, you can see that they are very excited and resolved to start promoting their tourism in Africa.

 As NANTA President, what are your plans for Nigerian tourism based on your conclusions, information, and perceptions about this event?